dicksont/rfline-examples/README.md

 # RFLine Examples

-This repository demonstrates how to use the [RFLine library](/dicksont/rfline).
+This repository demonstrates how to use the Node.js [RFLine file line reader library](/dicksont/rfline).

 ## To run the sample apps